-The best way to avoid dehydration is to stick to enjoying water frequently throughout the day, so your body can carry our it normal functions.
+The best way to avoid dehydration is to stick to enjoying water frequently throughout the day, so your body can carry out its normal functions.
 Read these tips and use them as guidelines to get enough fluid:

-- Try sticking to the rule Eight- 8-ounce glasses a day
+- Try sticking to the rule of Eight- 8-ounce glasses a day

 - Drink calorie-free liquids with meals

 - Drink water before, during and after exercise